P-aladine/Bossrush/README.md

   - Multiple difficulties

 ### Story
-Player is a mute elf with an energetic pixie as companion fighting evildoers that are trying to pollute/destroy your home (the forest)
+Player is a mute elf that likes to play the hero with an energetic pixie as companion fighting evildoers that are trying to pollute/destroy your home (the forest)

 ### Controls
 - movement: basic movement + dash with wasd and shift respectively.